Serving Our Members in 2019

 - We’re collaborating with 10 key research institutions across Texas to research the critical issues created by gaps and fragmentation that lead to a high cost health care system.
 The projects will focus on a range of health care challenges, including topics such as behavioral health and vaccine adherence.

-I encourage you to visit the Affordability Cures website to learn more and keep up with the latest updates and progress we’re making that could impact you and your family.
+I encourage you to visit our Newsroom to learn more and keep up with the latest updates and progress we’re making that could impact you and your family.
 We look forward to introducing new member-centered programs, forging deeper partnerships with our communities and care providers and, as always, standing with our members in sickness and in health.

 Dr. Dan McCoy